 What is refinancing?

-When is the right time?
+When is the right time to refinance?

 Because every financial situation is unique, it’s difficult to pinpoint a recommendation that will work for most homeowners.